orca3/llm-model-serving/predictor/torchserve/README.md

-# Torchserve Predictor Local Setup
+# Torchserve Predictor

-The example here comes from: [Batch Inference with TorchServe](https://github.com/pytorch/serve/blob/master/docs/batch_inference_with_ts.md)
+A example for how to use torchserve image to serve resnet model.
+This sample is extended from: [Batch Inference with TorchServe](https://github.com/pytorch/serve/blob/master/docs/batch_inference_with_ts.md)

 Note: Please ensure port `9050`, `9051`, `9052` are not occupied.
 Now, let's run the torchserve container locally.

+## Local setup and test

 1. Move to the `root (llm-model-serving)` folder and run:
     ```docker